 In the past, that meant changes to the rock.
 But “there hasn’t been enough time for cliffs of rock to form over the short period humans have substantially altered the Earth system,” Brock University micropalaeontologist Francine McCarthy writes in an upcoming book chapter.
-“Possible candidates [Golden Spike sites] that will literally define what it means to be Anthropocene include cave deposits, peat bogs, and coral reefs as well as lake and marine sediments.”
+“Possible candidates that will literally define what it means to be Anthropocene [the proposed Golden Spike] include cave deposits, peat bogs, and coral reefs as well as lake and marine sediments.”

 The decision will be made in the coming year by a body within the ICS, the Subcommission on Quaternary Stratigraphy.
-The Anthropocene Working Group will select the site that best exemplifies the change in the Earth System that accompanied the "Great Acceleration" of the mid-20th century, and they will propose the exact point in that sedimentary series to define the new epoch’s beginning.
-Crawford Lake is among the sites being considered, because its sediments tell a clear story of human influence for so many hundreds of years as well as the global impact of the Great Acceleration.
+The Anthropocene Working Group will select the site that best exemplifies the change in the Earth System that accompanied the "Great Acceleration" of the mid-20th century, and they will propose the exact point in that sedimentary series to define the base/ beginning of the proposed Anthropocene epoch.
+Crawford Lake is among the sites being considered, because its sediments tell a clear story of local human influence for so many hundreds of years as well as the global impact of the Great Acceleration.

-The cores don’t look like much as they come up from the bottom of the lake, one after another over the course of a day until there are three.
+The cores come up from the bottom of the lake, one after another over the course of a day until there are three.
 The researchers use hot water to separate them from the metal tubes and yellow plastic scrapers to clean up their outsides before hauling them to shore on wooden planks.
 “I’ve worked with a lot of sediment cores,” Brothers says.
 “Usually, you take a metre-long plug of mud from the bottom of the lake, and it looks like a metre-long plug of mud.”

 The clear varves of the Crawford Lake core are a different beast.
 “I’ve heard about these kinds of cores existing theoretically,” he says, “but they’re so rare.”
 The long human history clearly told by the core just makes it more appealing, he says—regardless of a possible Golden Spike designation.
 “It would not fundamentally change the story that this core tells,” he says.